jan-dh/md-blog/src/pages/sketch-tailwind/index.md

 date: "2019-03-10"
 updated: ""
 categories: ['Sketch','Tailwind Css','Css']
-featuredImage: "./sketch-tailwind.png"
+featuredImage: "./sketch-tailwind.jpg"
-intro: "With the recent release of Babel 7, it's the perfect time to really get to know it.
-A post on what Babel is, what it does and how to use it."
+intro: "A plugin that tries to bridge the gap between designs and code.
+Sketch Tailwind lets you export aspects of a design made in Sketch to javascript files that are ready to use with Tailwind CSS."
 ---